utsavoza/otter/README.md

 Purpose
 -------
-The project is just an excuse to explore the annotation processing API in Java.
+The project serves as an excuse to explore the annotation processing API in Java.
 Simultaneous effort was also to make this project somewhat useful.

 ```java